 The Vibrant Virginia team held their first conversation in St. Paul, VA on June 12 & 13.
 Community stakeholders and Virginia Tech faculty held a discussion on how the university may serve as a better regional partner in the areas of Education & Workforce Development, Entrepreneurship & Innovation, Agriculture & the Environment, and Community Development.
 For more information on this conversation please read the following news update: Southwest Virginia Regional Conversation.

-We are currently in the process of developing a regional conversation for the Hampton Roads area in the fall.
-If you would like to participate in the event or learn more about the development of conversation, please send an email to Albert Alwang (email@example.com) or fill out the Contact Form.
+The Vibrant Virginia team will head to Hampton Roads on February 11-13.
+We are currently in the process of developing a regional conversation for the Southside area in the summer.
+If you would like to participate in the event or learn more about the development of conversation, please send an email to Sarah Lyon-Hill (email@example.com) or fill out the Contact Form.

 We envision a major outgrowth of the Vibrant Virginia initiative being a body of scholarly work that showcases the knowledge co-created by the Virginia Tech community and its partners across the Commonwealth.
 To that end, we are looking for engaged scholars and practitioners who are either presently working with, or would like to work with, Virginia communities on initial targeted issues.
 We hope to attract a diverse field of scholars from across Virginia Tech and practitioners from around the Commonwealth.

 The final product will be a book manuscript that synthesizes relevant outcomes and materials created during the Vibrant Virginia initiative.
 Similar efforts in Oregon resulted in the publication of an edited book, entitled, Toward One Oregon (Oregon State University Press, 2011).
 The book, which adeptly synthesizes the many challenges and opportunities related to Oregon’s rural-urban divide, could serve as a model for Vibrant Virginia.